AmbrogioMB/AmbrogioMB.github.io/teaching.md

 ### Courses

-* 2024 / 2025 : 511180 - Algorithms for Optimization (\[LM-16] Finance), University of Pavia.
+* 2024 / 2025 : 511180 - Algorithms for Optimization (\[LM-16] Finance), University of Pavia, 22 hours.
+Co-teaching with Prof. Daniele Boffi.
 Here is the link to the [Kiro course](https://elearning.unipv.it/course/view.php?id=8901).